Mihai-B/Mihai-B/README.md

 ### 👋 Hi, I’m @Mihai-B

  - 🔭 I’m currently working as a Software Developer in Cluj Napoca, Romania
- - 🌱 In my free time I like to work on diffrent types of projects.
+ - 🌱 In my free time I like to work on different types of projects.
 Currently I work a lot on  [Ticket Box](https://play.google.com/store/apps/details?id=ro.madcodestudios.ticket.box)

  #### 📫 How to reach me: